Cerberus-Wallet/cerberusd-go/README.md

 ## Emulator support

-Trezord supports emulators for all Trezor versions.
+Cerberusd supports emulators for all Cerberus versions.
 However, you need to enable it manually; it is disabled by default.
-After enabling, services that work with emulator can work with all services that support trezord.
+After enabling, services that work with emulator can work with all services that support cerberusd.

-To enable emulator, run trezord with a parameter `-e` followed by port, for every emulator with an enabled port:
+To enable emulator, run cerberusd with a parameter `-e` followed by port, for every emulator with an enabled port:

-`./trezord-go -e 21324`
+`./cerberusd-go -e 21324`

 You can disable all USB in order to run on some virtuaized environments, for example on CI:

-`./trezord-go -e 21324 -u=false`
+`./cerberusd-go -e 21324 -u=false`

 ## API documentation

-`trezord-go` starts a HTTP server on `http://localhost:21325`.
-AJAX calls are only enabled from trezor.io subdomains.
+`cerberusd-go` starts a HTTP server on `http://localhost:21325`.
+AJAX calls are only enabled from cerberus.uraanai.com subdomains.

 Server supports following API calls: